clalil/My_notes/week8.md

 - Deliveries: Depending on the project managements method you choose.
 Form your own strategy.
 - Requirements: meet them in a creative way.
 If a client has asked you to do certain things; they need to get what they want.
 You need to be mindful that you have the user perspective and the perspective of the client.
 - Always be able to answer why you have prioritized in a certain way.

+# Design Sprint Recap
+## Basics of a design phase
+- Design sprint is a time-constrained, five-phase process that uses design thinking to reduce the risk when bringing in a new product, service or a feature on the market.
+- We sit down as a team and dive down into what we are going to build, it's a planning phase where we kind of makes sure that everyone in the development team knows what is going on.
+- The entire group needs to be totally in agreement on what and how something is going to be built.
+- During the first design sprint we envison how the MVP will look as the final product.
+## Purpose
+- A Minimum Viable Product is a product with just enough features to satisfy early customers, and provide feedback for future product development.
+- Create user stories to build a MVP.
+- We basically add the core functionality of the application to take it from A to B.
+- First we need to ask our customers what they think of the application.
+## Lo-Fis
+- Representation or image of how our application should be created; one low-fi for each feature.
+## Wireframes
+- More advanced version of Lo-Fis, often done together with the designer.
+Used in a later stage in teamwork with a UX designer.
+(We do only need Lo-Fis so far).
+- Aim of it is to provide a visual understanding of a page early in the project to get stakeholder and project team apporoval.
+## Checklist
+- Start with the idea and the wireframes (Lo-Fis).
+- Check if the wireframes meet the requirements.
+- Create acceptance criterias to each stories.
+- Create ERD (optional); visuellt how the databases are intertwined(?).
+- Prioritize stories.
+- Do a dry-run with the team members.
+- Add chores.
+- Add a few stories to the backlog and vote on these.
+- Start with core functionality!
+## Epics
+- Epics are a large bodies of work that can be broken down into smaller chunks called stories.
+- F.ek.s Stripe functionality can be broken down into "Add product to chart", "Add details", "Make payment", "Receive confirmation email".
+- Have 4-5 stories to an epic.
+- Have one user story for each epic?
+- The Epic is the book and the user stories are the chapters of that book.
+### When to use an epic?
+- The time to use an epic is something big like a payment gateway, to create articles etc. Basically, when you're unsure of the process (like adding geolocation) and it contains multiple steps and if it's a big feature (will take a couple of days to finish off) and to me a new feature.
+## Voting
+- The voting itself is a process when you take a user story and assigns it a complexity point (how complex a user story is; how long time it will take to implement, how much functionality do we need to add, how much previous research do we need?
+All of those things add to the complexity of the user story).
+- Why vote?
+To keep track of the velocity, for future reference, create a baseline (how capable is our group?).
+- Voting is for assessing complexity points of a user story.
+## Voting questions
+- Have I done it before, or has any other team member done it before?
+- Is there any good documentation?
+- Is it easy to test (time consuming to get into place?)?
+- Do we need external resources(do we need to call in someone to help/hire them or do we have that competence in-house?)?
+- Time equivalent(will it take days, weeks or months?)?
+- Business value(how highly prioritized is this functionaloty and how hard to implement?)
+- Assess the complexity; 1-3 points (easy-harder).
+Everyone needs to be in agreement (unanimous result of voting in the group), if not - have a discussion.
+- When do we do the assessing of complexity/voting; right before we start developing those stories.
+I.e. we add a couple of user stories to the backlog and then we assign the complexity points.
+We can assign them before the daily scrum, drag chosen user stories to backlog from icebox, vote on them.
+- You cannot as an individual go in and assign a complexity point w/o the agreement of the entire group.
+- If you for some reason have to change the point of the story, the whole group has to go in and give an OK i.e. re-vote on a story.
+- Use slack to vote simultaneously on the user story complexity points.
+- Asses, re-evaluate, assess etc...
+## Chart flow:
+Application => Requirements (2) => Epic (2) => User stories (2) => Acceptance criteria(3)
+- I.e. When multiple acceptance criteria is met; the user story is met.
+When the user stories are met, the epics are done.
+When the epics are done - the requirements are met.
+When the requirements are done - the application is done.